Celebrating 25 Outstanding SMART Recovery Volunteers in our 25th Anniversary Year

 Nominate a Deserving Individual

 Do you know of someone deserving?
 Click here to nominate a SMART Recovery volunteer for special recognition.

 Come Celebrate These Individuals with Us in September!

-SMART Recovery USA is excited to be celebrating its 25th Silver year Anniversary and will be recognizing the organization’s history and the many individuals and organizations who have contributed to our success in serving individuals who’ve come to SMART for their addiction recovery support.
+SMART Recovery USA is excited to be celebrating its 25th anniversary and will be recognizing the organization’s history and the many individuals and organizations who have contributed to our success in serving individuals who have come to SMART for their addiction recovery support.

-In support of National Recovery Awareness Month, the 2019 SMART Recovery Annual Conference will be held in Itasca, IL (a suburb of Chicago and close to O’ Hare Airport) on September 20-22nd at The Westin Chicago Northwest Hotel.
-Hotels room and conference facilities are located on the same premise.
+In support of National Recovery Awareness Month, the 2019 SMART Recovery National Conference will be held in Itasca, Illinois (a suburb of Chicago and close to O’ Hare Airport), on September 20–22 at The Westin Chicago Northwest Hotel.
+Hotels room and conference facilities are located on the same premises.

-With an estimated 250 participants, the conference will include presentations of relevant topics by guest speakers, provide opportunities for networking with treatment professionals and SMART facilitators across the and Canada, along with many healthcare professionals, volunteers, participants, and friends of the SMART community.
+With an estimated 250 participants, the conference will include presentations of relevant topics by guest speakers and provide opportunities for networking with treatment professionals and SMART facilitators across the US and Canada, along with healthcare professionals, volunteers, participants, and friends of the SMART community.